tavikukko/Chrome-SP-Editor/README.md

 * Give sequence for the link to be added.
 The sequence will tell the order to load the files
 * Add the URL to the file.
 Local js files, use ~sitecollection/path/to/your/file.js.
 Local css and external css and js files must use absolute url.
 * From the dropdown, select if you want the file to be added only to current site, or to the whole site collection.

+### Chrome Workspaces
+* The tools works also when using Chrome workspaces, is saves the file tothe disk and also the SharePoint.